Skip to content

 Whales or Not, You’re Covered

 While we can’t guarantee whales on every tour, we can promise you’ll see something memorable.
-And if you don’t spot a whale, your ticket includes a lifetime whale-watching guarantee—just cover fees and taxes, and come back anytime, even years down the road.
+And if you don’t spot a whale, your ticket includes a lifetime whale-watching guarantee: just cover fees and taxes, and come back anytime, even years down the road.
+We hope to see you out on a sail with us soon!

 Book Now